ABOUT US

 Our Founder

-Her writing and research activities include “Devising, Decolonizing, and Disrupting American Musical Theatre Aural Anatomy Through the Playlist Musical” (Critical Stages/Scènes critiques), “Immersive Theatre as Christian Liminality” (Robyn Rafferty Mathias Research Conference), and “A Study on the Strategic Advancement of Musical Theatre Performance Between Korea and the US” (Yonsei University).
+Her publications include “Devising, Decolonizing, and Disrupting American Musical Theatre Aural Anatomy Through the Playlist Musical” (Critical Stages/Scènes critiques), “Immersive Theatre as Christian Liminality” (American University, Robyn Rafferty Mathias Research Conference), “Fiscal Collaboration as Urgent Artistic and Humanitarian Practice Within the US-International Producing Model” (Nová dráma, Bratislava, Slovakia), and multiple industry articles for Stage Natalie (Japan).

-Nearly fluent in Korean, she can be seen walking around Manhattan with Starbucks and her Lion King Shanghai tote bag.
+Nearly fluent in Korean, when she's in the country she can most often be seen walking around Manhattan with Starbucks and her Lion King Shanghai tote bag.

 • I'm on a mission to help theater-makers turn their dreams and ideas into licensable, profitable properties — ones to empower you to see your work reach audiences all over the world.